Black Loyalist

 Black Brigade

-The "Black Brigade" was a small combat unit of 24 in New Jersey led by Colonel Tye, an enslaved person from Monmouth County, New Jersey who had escaped to British lines early in the war.[21]
+The "Black Brigade" was a small combat unit of 24 in New Jersey led by Colonel Tye, a former slave from Monmouth County, New Jersey who had escaped to British lines early in the war.[21]
 The title of colonel was not an official military designation, as he was not formally commissioned as an officer.
 Still, such titles were permitted anyway in an unofficial capacity.
 Tye and the Black Brigade were the most feared Loyalists in New Jersey, and he led them in several raids from 1778 at the Battle of Monmouth to defending the British in occupied New York in the winter of 1779.
 Beginning in June 1780, Tye led several actions against Patriots in Monmouth County, and he was wounded in the wrist during a raid on a Patriot militia leader in September.
 Within weeks, he died from gangrene,[19] and Black Pioneer leader Stephen Blucke took over the Black Brigade and led it through the end of the war.[21]

 Postwar treatment